jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 14.
 Find That Word - Displays lines containing the pattern "root" from the file /etc/passwd

 Script 15.
 Count That Word - Displays the number of lines that contain the pattern "bin" in the file /etc/passwd.

+Script 16.
+What's Next - Displays lines containing the pattern 'root' and the three lines after them.